strimzi/strimzi-kafka-operator/design/service-binding.md

 The consuming client needs to know the listener name and also the keys for the CA certificate secret fields for the certificate and password.

-The Service Binding Operator creates a `Secret` which contains:
+The Service Binding Operator creates binding information which contains:

 * **endpoints.<listener_name>** - bootstrap server information for all listeners
 * **ca.p12** - CA certificate PKCS #12 archive file for storing certificates and keys
 * **ca.password** - password for protecting the CA certficate PKCS #12 archive file
+* **ca.crt** - CA certificate for the cluster

 ## Binding to a Kafka cluster with username/password authentication